REI- Fellowship Program

 - Society for Reproductive Investigation annual conference

 To complete your application, your ERAS application must include three letters of recommendation from individuals who can assess your clinical capabilities as well as your future potential for the field of Reproductive Endocrinology and Infertility.
 Please also ensure that your Medical School Performance Evaluations, medical school transcripts, and USMLE scores are also uploaded onto ERAS.
-CREOG score reports for PGY 1-3 should be sent directly to Yissel Rojas at [email protected].
+CREOG score reports for PGY 1-3 should be sent directly to Valeria Montoya Ramirez at [email protected].
 Applicants with a foreign medical degree must also include copies of all educational transcripts, exam scores, and the ECFMG certificate with the application.
-All application materials must be received by 8:00AM PST May 31, 2019 in order to be considered a candidate for this program.
+All application materials must be received by Monday May 1, 2023 (12PM CST) in order to be considered a candidate for this program.

 Complete applications will be reviewed with the top applicants being selected for interviews.
 Interviews are mandatory for candidates under serious consideration for fellowship positions as they allow the candidate to gain the true flavor and character of the program, as well as giving the program an excellent opportunity for assessing the potential of each candidate.
-You will be notified by e-mail around July of 2020 if you have been chosen for an interview.
-We will be holding interviews on Saturday August 8, 2020.
+You will be notified by June 2, 2023 if you have been chosen for an interview.
+This is the single notification date when all REI fellowships send out “first wave” notifications.

-If you have any questions, please feel free to contact Yissel Rojas, the Fellowship Coordinator, at [email protected] or 310-825-9378.
+If you have any questions, please feel free to contact Valeria Montoya Ramirez, Fellowship Education Coordinator, via email at [email protected].

 Kathleen Brennan, MD